moubi/blog/content/blog/hoc-vs-hook/index.md

 }
 ```

 Still, it scales pretty good.
-You can put more and more code into the hook and make it reusable for all form components in your project.
+You can move more logic into the hook and make it reusable for all form components in your project.

-The state is extracted from `<Form />`, but the component will continue to react on field  changes.
+The state no longer resides in `<Form />`, but the component will continue to react on field  changes.
 At the end, it is the same `useState` usage, but moved in `useForm`.

-**The obvious benefits of this approach are that it is very intuitive (no weird syntax), scales pretty well and it's probably part of the React future.**
+**The obvious benefits of this approach are that it is intuitive (no weird syntax), scales pretty well and it's probably part of the React future.**

 Ok, but how about render props?